dr-Akari/qmk_firmware/docs/ref_functions.md

 And to do so, add `reset_keyboard()` to your function or macro, and this will reset to bootloader.

-## Wiping the EEPROM (Persistent Storage)
+## Wiping the NVRAM (Persistent Storage)

-If you're having issues with Audio, RGB Underglow, backlighting or keys acting weird, then you can reset the EEPROM (persistent setting storage).
-To force an EEPROM reset, use the [`EEP_RST` keycode](quantum_keycodes.md) or [Bootmagic Lite](feature_bootmagic.md) functionality.
+If you're having issues with Audio, RGB Underglow, backlighting or keys acting weird, then you can reset the NVRAM (persistent setting storage).
+To force an NVRAM reset, use the [`EEP_RST` keycode](quantum_keycodes.md) or [Bootmagic Lite](feature_bootmagic.md) functionality.
 If neither of those are an option, then you can use a custom macro to do so.

-To wipe the EEPROM, run `eeconfig_init()` from your function or macro to reset most of the settings to default.
+To wipe the NVRAM, run `nvconfig_init()` from your function or macro to reset most of the settings to default.

 ## Tap random key